symbol/symbol-docs/source/guidelines/suggesting-changes.rst

 Requests
 ********

-If you find yourself wishing for content that does not exist in the NEM Developer Center, you are probably not alone.
-Most of the documentation and guides that the NEM Developer Center has today have been added because our users saw the need.
+If you find yourself wishing for content that does not exist in the |sitename|, you are probably not alone.
+Most of the documentation and guides that the |sitename| has today have been added because our users saw the need.
 Open an |issue| on our issues list on GitHub which describes the missing documentation or improvement you would like to see.

 If the improvement is not related to documentation, but with a specific project, please check CONTRIBUTING.md in the project repository.